 The unified, mandatory nature of the programme, with core, field of practice and practice learning modules, provides opportunities for shared learning across fields of practice and with nursing associate students.
-Nursing associate and Nursing students share 2 modules: NURS1001 and NURS1002 (45 credits) in year one and 1 module: NURS2001 (15 credits) in year 2.
+Nursing associate and Nursing students share three modules: NURS1005, NURS1006 and NURS1002 (45 credits) in part one and one module: NURS2001 (15 credits) in part two.
 They will also have opportunity to learn and work alongside each other during simulated learning sessions and during practice learning, providing opportunity to appreciate each other's complementary roles in providing nursing care.